erozen/downloadmystrata/README.md

 ### Setup
 - Copy config.sample to config.
   - Edit setup, set the vars to your strata details.
-Use developer tools while logging to get anything you don't know STRATA_CONTACT="12345" # Login id provided to you STRATA_USER="00712345" # Probably your login id preceeded by 007 STRATA_ID="123000"     # Your reseller's id STRATA_ROLE="2"        # Your role within the BC.
+Use developer tools while logging in to get anything you don't know

+        STRATA_CONTACT="12345" # Login id provided to you STRATA_USER="00712345" # Probably your login id preceeded by 007
+        STRATA_ID="123000"     # Your reseller's id
+        STRATA_ROLE="2"        # Your role within the BC.
 From memory use 1 for user, 2 for committe member, 3 for chair.
         STRATA_PASS="<secret>" # Your lookatmystrata password, in plaintext STRATA_VERSION="1252"  # Unsure, probably don't change it REMOTE="dest:path"     # The cloud destination you want rclone to save the docs to.
-Format is `<rclone-dest>:<path>` where `<rclone-dest` is the `[rclone-dest]` from rclone.conf, and <path> is the location within that dest where you want to save it.
+Format is `<rclone-dest>:<path>` where `<rclone-dest>` is the `[rclone-dest]` header from rclone.conf, and `<path>` is the location within that dest where you want to save it.
 See rclone doc for more help on this.
   - Edit rclone.conf, add your configuration
 - `docker build`
 - `docker run`, or add a stanza to your docker-compose:

         downloadmystrata:
           image: downloadmystrata:latest
           volumes:
             - ./config:/config

 The first run will not download any documents, but will set up the record of what it's already seen - subsequent runs will download everything new.
 If you want to re-download something, remove it from `config/.files-seen`.
 If you want to re-download everything, `echo -n > config/.files-seen`.